KornbergFresnel/kornbergfresnel.github.io/_pages/about.md

   - /about.html
 ---

-I'm a researcher at [Shanghai Artificial Intelligence Laboratory](https://www.shlab.org.cn/), with core research interests in reinforcement learning, multi-agent learning, and machine learning systems.
+I'am currently a researcher at [Shanghai Artificial Intelligence Laboratory](https://www.shlab.org.cn/), with core research interests in reinforcement learning, multi-agent learning, and machine learning systems.
 My current work focuses on integrating empirical game theoretical analysis into multi-robot interaction and multi-modality foundation research.
+I earned my a Ph.D. from [Shanghai Jiao Tong University (2023)](https://en.sjtu.edu.cn), where I was advised by Prof. [Weinan Zhang](http://wnzhang.net) and Prof. [Ying Wen](https://yingwen.io).
+And now, I collaborate closely with [Weinan Zhang](http://wnzhang.net) and [Chunhua Shen](https://cshen.github.io).

-I hold a Bachelor’s Degree from [Sichuan University (2018)](http://en.scu.edu.cn) and a Ph.D. from [Shanghai Jiao Tong University (2023)](https://en.sjtu.edu.cn), where I was advised by Prof. [Weinan Zhang](http://wnzhang.net) and Prof. [Ying Wen](https://yingwen.io).
+<mark>I am looking for self-driven candidates to work with me.
+If you share my vision, please contact me.
+We have positions for researchers, engineers, interns and joint-training PhD students.</mark>

 ## Career